qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 }
 ```

-It delegates input validation to the `NewSession` domain object (see below).
+It delegates input validation to the `NewSession` domain object, and the validation state is maintained in the `NewSession` object as well.
+At the moment, validation takes place on clicking `create`.
+Create session delegates to `facilitator.createDiagnosticSession`, which in turn delegates the validation to `NewSession`.
+Since new session is being observed by the component, missing fields and the like become visible in the ui.

+### Injecting modules
 The component receives a `facilitatorModule` object as a property.
 This is our 'state object'.
 We have decided to inject this dependency through props, because we don't like singletons or globals for managing our dependencies, nor do we like dependency injection magic.
 We want to be in control of our dependencies.
 To activate Vue change detection on the state contained by this object, we need to include it in the data part - hence the `facilitator: this.facilitatorModule`.

 This UI component is a primary adapter.
 Our rules of thumb:
 - the component code (JS + HTML) **talks UI**, forms, Vue.js integration